Skip To Section

 Neurofeedback can help ease addiction, trauma, and mental health symptoms.
 It’s a non-invasive procedure that allows a computer to read your active brainwaves through EEG.
 With a little explanation, these signals can help you recognize areas of irregularity or distress.

 Typical neurofeedback sessions occur once a week over 20 weeks, though some holistic therapy programs offer fewer or more frequent sessions.
 Some people may find they need more than 20 sessions.

 Neurofeedback works well for many people since they get a visual representation of their brain’s activity that they can see change as they practice relaxation or other techniques.
-This holistic practice

-is one of several holistic therapy tools that complements cognitive behavioral therapy (CBT) or other forms of traditional therapy.
+This holistic practice is one of several holistic therapy tools that complements cognitive behavioral therapy (CBT) or other forms of traditional therapy.

 Why Is Holistic Drug Rehab Effective?

 Addiction impacts your physical, mental, and spiritual health.
 Holistic programs are effective because they come from a whole-person perspective that addresses all the ways addiction has impacted you.
-With a blend of traditional, experiential, and alternative therapies, you’re better able to find what combination of approaches best support your recovery.
+With a blend of traditional, complementary, and alternative therapies, you’re better able to find what combination of approaches best support your recovery.

 Holistic Treatment or Traditional Treatment: What’s Right for You?